310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Keito v2 cg %}
-Shinkai--? *You,* too!?
+Shinkai—? *You,* too!?
 Why!?
 Why must you interfere with my plans!?

 Why did you come here!?
 If you hadn’t shown up, we would have won by default!
 I would’ve been able to end this with as little sacrifice as possible!
 {% endbubble %}